rednafi/rednafi.com/content/python/log_context_propagation.md

 I'm using Starlette[^2] syntax for the above pseudocode, but this is valid for any generic ASGI web app.
-The `view` procedure collects contextual information like `user_id` and `platform` from the request header.
+The `view` procedure collects contextual information like `user_id` and `platform` from the request headers.
 Then it tags the log statements before and after calling the `work` function using the `extra` fields in the logger calls.
 This way, the log messages have contextual info attached to them.

 However, the `work` procedure also generates a log message, and that won't get tagged here.
 We may be tempted to pass the contextual information to the `work` subroutine and use them